Chloride – Why It Matters

 - Willmar – Willmar is looking for funding to upgrade its treatment plant not only to remove contaminants but also to “pre-soften” water before it reaches residential homes.

-The list of communities that will receive grants to upgrade or replace water treatment plants in the coming year will be announced this summer.
+The list of communities that will receive grants to upgrade or replace water treatment plants in the coming year has been announced by the Minnesota Department of Health.
+View the list here.
+The Drinking Water Revolving Loan Fund list is here.